kschuler/ling001/index.md

 ### Extra Credit
 -  Earn 5 bonus points for each hour of research participation via SONA and 5 bonus points for attending any [ILST seminar](http://web.sas.upenn.edu/lcs/news-events/ilst-seminar/) or other language relevant talk on canvas (limit 15 points per semester).
 You may also write about these experiences as entries in your language journal.
+- Earn 10 bonus points by being a member of the recitation section with the most engagement on perusall.

 ## Schedule
 Schedule is tentative and subject to change.